 Known for their tremendous hits and incredible live shows, the band has continued to grow their international following for over 30 years and experienced a whirlwind of successes throughout this last year.

-In May, nearly a dozen years after executive producers Chuck Lorre and Bill Prady asked BNL to compose a theme song for a new show they’d created called “The Big Bang Theory,” the multi-platinum band was invited back for the historic series finale.
+Nearly a dozen years after executive producers Chuck Lorre and Bill Prady asked BNL to compose a theme song for a new show they’d created called “The Big Bang Theory,” the multi-platinum band was invited back for the historic series finale.
 Lead singer/guitarist Ed Robertson recorded a special acoustic rendition for the momentous occasion.
 The band also performed the theme song that night on The Late Show with Stephen Colbert.
 “Our association with the show is something we’re all very proud of,” said Robertson, “And being involved in so many fun ways as the show draws to a close is really cool.
 The chance to play the song on ‘The Late Show’ with the whole cast present is a lovely bookend to an incredible run.”